Japanese battleship Yamato

 During 1944, the balance of naval power in the Pacific decisively turned against Japan, and by early 1945 its fleet was much depleted and badly hobbled by critical fuel shortages in the home islands.
 In a desperate attempt to slow the Allied advance, Yamato was dispatched on a one-way mission to Okinawa in April 1945, with orders to beach herself and fight until destroyed, thus protecting the island.
-The task force was spotted south of Kyushu by U.S. submarines and aircraft, and on 7 April 1945 she was sunk by American carrier-based bombers and torpedo bombers with the loss of most of her crew.
+The task force was spotted south of Kyushu by US submarines and aircraft, and on 7 April 1945 she was sunk by American carrier-based bombers and torpedo bombers with the loss of most of her crew.

 Design and construction

 During the 1930s the Japanese government adopted an ultranationalist militancy with a view to greatly expand the Empire of Japan.
 Japan withdrew from the League of Nations in 1934, renouncing its treaty obligations.
 After withdrawing from the Washington Naval Treaty, which limited the size and power of capital ships, the Imperial Japanese Navy began their design of the new of heavy battleships.
-Their planners recognized Japan would be unable to compete with the output of U.S. naval shipyards should war break out, so the 70,000-ton vessels of the Yamato class were designed to be capable of engaging multiple enemy battleships at the same time.
+Their planners recognized Japan would be unable to compete with the output of US naval shipyards should war break out, so the 70,000-ton vessels of the Yamato class were designed to be capable of engaging multiple enemy battleships at the same time.

 The keel of Yamato, the lead ship of the class, was laid down at the Kure Naval Arsenal, Hiroshima, on 4 November 1937 in a dockyard that had to be adapted to accommodate her enormous hull.
 The dock was deepened by one metre, and gantry cranes capable of lifting up to 350 tonnes were installed.
 Extreme secrecy was maintained throughout construction, a canopy even being erected over part of the dry dock to screen the ship from view.
 Yamato was launched on 8 August 1940, with Captain (later Vice Admiral) Miyazato Shutoku in command.